Ten civilians killed as Yemeni Houthis advance into Qaeda stronghold

 Local sources said on Sunday that Abdel-Ra'ouf al-Dahab, the local leader of Ansar al-Sharia, and a number of Saudi members of the group were killed in the strike.
 Officials could not confirm the report.

-(Reporting By Mohammed Ghobari, Writing by Sami Aboudi, Editing by Angus MacSwan, David Stamp and Crispian Balmer)
+(Reporting By Mohammed Ghobari, Writing by Sami Aboudi, Editing by Angus MacSwan and David Stamp)